-Marking Its 40Th Anniversary, Bentley Systems Announces CEO Transition Plan
+Marking its 40th Anniversary, Bentley Systems Announces CEO Transition Plan

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Bentley Systems, Incorporated (Nasdaq: BSY), the infrastructure engineering software company, today announced that effective July 1, 2024, Greg Bentley will transition from Bentley Systems' CEO to Executive Chair of its Board of Directors.
+(MENAFN- Orient Planet Group) March 22, 2024 – Bentley Systems, Incorporated (Nasdaq: BSY), the infrastructure engineering software company, today announced that effective July 1, 2024, Greg Bentley will transition from Bentley Systems’ CEO to Executive Chair of its Board of Directors.
 Nicholas Cumins, currently COO, will then be promoted to CEO, and be proposed to join the Board of Directors.

 The announcement was made during the opening event for Bentley Systems’ new UK headquarters in the City of London, beginning the observance of the company’s 40th anniversary.